-- These mattresses fall in a similar price range, especially when you choose a larger size.
+- Though the Casper is a bit cheaper, these mattresses fall in a similar price range, especially when you choose a larger size.
 So you can really focus on the features of each bed when deciding between them.

 - Both beds are responsive, which means you won’t have trouble changing positions on them at night.

 - The Casper is an all-foam mattress, while the DreamCloud is a hybrid mattress that includes pocketed support coils.
 This means the DreamCloud will be able to support more weight than the Casper.

 - The Casper mattress uses a zoned support system that is softer at the shoulders and firmer at the hips.
 This is great for side and back sleepers who need a combination of support and pressure relief.

 - The DreamCloud sleeps a little cooler than the Casper, which might be a nice perk for hot sleepers.